The study of the energy spectrum of a system of quantum micro-vortices in a bounded spatial domain: The classical system we are discussing

 To complete the construction of the set of the independent variables, we define the dimensionless variables $\varpi$ and $\chi$ instead of variables $\Delta R$ and $\phi(\tau)$.
 The relevant definitions are as follows:

 Clearly, the behavior of these variables is similar to that of a harmonic oscillator.
 Finally, we postulate the set

 as the set of fundamental independent variables for the considered theory.
-Please note that in this paper we are not considering the small oscillations (Kelvin waves) of the vortex ring.
+As mentioned above, in this article we do not consider small oscillations (Kelvin waves) of the vortex ring.
 We are only interested in rings that are circular in shape, with different radii.
 In their early works \cite{Tal22_1, Tal24_2}, the authors explored the small oscillations of ring-shaped vortices using the proposed approach.

 Thus, the circulation $\Gamma$ becomes the function of the variables (\ref{new_set1}).
 This function is defined from the equation

 It is important to note that the dynamical system we are discussing is simplified to a "particle + oscillator" system only when it evolves in ''conditional time'' $t^\# = \tau t_0$.
 The author's previous works have carefully developed and researched the Hamiltonian structure of the theory that supports this claim.
 We will not go into detail about it here.
 In the final formulas, we will have to return to real time $t$.